apache/climate/rcmet/src/main/resources/PyLintREADME.txt

 After you have installed pylint follow these directions.
 Happy linting!

-Assuming you want to lint the metrics.py file within lib/rcmes, do the following
+Assuming you want to lint the rcmet_ui.py file within the cli module, do the following

 $> cd rcmes/rcmet/src/main/python/rcmes
 $> pylint --rcfile=../../resources/pyLintRcFile.txt cli/rcmet_ui.py